microsoft/CCF/doc/architecture/raft_tla.rst

 The CCF repository includes two formal specification in TLA+ of CCF:

-* :ccf_repo:`tla/consistency` which models CCF at a high level of abstract to test the consistency model exposed to the clients, and
+* :ccf_repo:`tla/consistency` which models CCF at a high level of abstraction to test the consistency model exposed to the clients, and
 * :ccf_repo:`tla/consensus` which models in detail the custom distributed consensus protocol implemented in CCF.

 CCF implements various modifications to Raft as it was originally proposed by Ongaro and Ousterhout.
 Specifically, CCF constrains that only appended entries that were *signed* by the primary can be committed.
 Any other entry that has *not* been signed is rolled back.
 Additionally, the CCF implementation introduced a variant of the reconfiguration that is different from the one proposed by the original Raft paper.
 By default, reconfigurations are done via one transaction (as described :doc:`here </architecture/consensus/1tx-reconfig>`).
 The TLA+ consensus specification models the intended behavior of Raft as it is modified for CCF.